neurodata/bilateral-connectome/_sources/slides/princeton/princeton.md

 </div>

 ---
-# Testing for "stereotypy" at the edge level
+# Testing for "stereotypy" in edge structure

 Is matching stronger than expected under some model of independent networks?